-If, upon the request of the Board, a licensee fails within thirty (30) calendar days of the request, to provide evidence of CE activity, a late fee of \$50 will be assessed for the first failure to provide the requested documentation of CE hours.
-Licensees who fail to provide valid documentation of CE may be required to appear before the board for a hearing and determination.
+If, upon the request of the Board, a licensee fails within thirty (30)

+calendar days of the request, to provide evidence of CE activity, a late fee of \$50 will be assessed for the first failure to provide the requested documentation of CE hours.
+Licensees who fail to provide valid documentation of CE may be required to appear before the board for a hearing and determination subject to additional discipline by the Board.

 9.1.
-D. A licensee who cannot meet the CE requirement, for good cause, may seek an extension of time to complete the CE requirement by submitting a written request and the license renewal fee to the Board, for determination.
+D. A licensee who cannot meet the CE requirement, for good cause, may seek an extension of time to complete the CE requirement by submitting a written request explanation of their circumstances and the license renewal fee to the Board, for determination.

 9.1.D.1.
-Good cause is limited to licensee illness, family illness and/or military service.
+Good cause is limited to licensee illness, family illness, natural disaster, and/or military service, and/or

-9.1.D.2.
-Residence in a foreign country for at least twelve (12) months of the license renewal period.
+9.1.D.
+2. Rresidence in a foreign country for at least twelve (12) months of the license renewal period.

-9.1.D.3.
-The Board shall not grant a time extension longer than one (1) year.
+9.1.D.
+3. 2.
+The Board shall not grant a time extension longer than one (1) year, except in the case of extended military service.